eyalz800/zpp_throwing/README.md

 ### Throwing Exceptions with `co_yield` vs `co_return`
 You may throw also with `co_return`.
 The library will understand whether you are actually returning a value or throwing, by the type of the return expression.
-Theoretically `co_return` should generate better code because it does not add a suspend point but it is highly optimizable, and the library actually takes care of destroying the coroutine on the first suspend.
+Theoretically `co_return` should generate better code because it does not add a suspend point but it is highly optimize-able, and the library actually takes care of destroying the coroutine on the first suspend.

 -Example: